aptech/docs/docs/CR-walkindex.rst

 ----------------
 .. function:: walkindex(i, o, dim)

-    :param i: where M <= N.
+    :param i: where :math:`M <= N`.
     :type i: Mx1 vector of indices into an array

-    :param o:
+    :param o: orders of an N-dimensional array
-    :type o: Nx1 vector of orders of an N-dimensional array
+    :type o: Nx1 vector

-    :param dim: , index into the vector of indices i, corresponding to the dimension to walk through, positive to walk the index forward, or negative to walk backward.
+    :param dim: :math:`[1-to-M]`, index into the vector of indices *i*, corresponding to the dimension to walk through, positive to walk the index forward, or negative to walk backward.
-    :type dim: scalar [1-to-M]
+    :type dim: scalar

     :returns: ni (*Mx1 vector of indices*), the new index.

 Remarks
 -------

-walkindex will return a scalar error code if the index cannot walk further in the specified dimension and direction.
+:func:`walkindex` will return a scalar error code if the index cannot walk further in the specified dimension and direction.

 Examples
 ----------------